7 Summer Makeup Tips: Keeping your makeup in place during hot summers

 5. Base powder use

-Finally, keep in mind that the reason makeup doesn’t stay on your face in summer as long as it stays in cooler weather, is because the heat causes you to sweat more, which automatically pushes all that make up which you apply.
+Finally, keep in mind that the reason makeup doesn’t stay on your face in summer as long as it stays in cooler weather is that the heat causes you to sweat more, which automatically pushes all that makeup which you apply.
 If you want it to last, you need to make sure to apply enough to keep the makeup from being pushed off.

 6. Use scrubs and exfoliators

-Please, also keep in mind to use scrubs and exfoliators more regular than you do during cooler seasons, to make sure to keep those pores clean.
+Please, also keep in mind to use scrubs and exfoliators more regularly than you do during cooler seasons, to make sure to keep those pores clean.

 7. Remove your makeup at the end of the day